 The recommendations for Scalby Ness were that a regime of regular monitoring and inspection be undertaken at three monthly intervals.
 Monitoring is to be carried out over a period of three years to retrieve long term data for analysis in order to determine any seasonal patterns of rainfall, ground water levels and ground movements.
-In addition to this, survey pins set out at four locations on the upper plateau area are to be monitored at monthly intervals for six months and then bi-annually for the remaining two and a half years.
+In addition to this, survey pins set out at four locations on the upper plateau area are to be monitored at monthly intervals for six months and then biannually for the remaining two and a half years.

 The ongoing monitoring regime was initialised in July 2009 and follows that detailed in Section 4.5.1, above.
-Following on from the findings of the Condition Survey Report, monitoring at Scalby consists of 3 no. inclinometers (I1, I2 and I3), 4 no. automated piezometers (P1, P2, P3 and P4) and 2 no. piezometers (B6 and B9) located within the inner headland of Scalby Ness (See Appendix A, drawing 3).
-Monitoring of installations BH114, Sn4, B1, B2, B3, B10 and B11 has not been undertaken as they are broken at some depth below ground level.
+Following on from the findings of the Condition Survey Report, monitoring at Scalby consists of 3 no. inclinometers (I1, I2 and I3), 4 no. automated piezometers (P1, P2, P3 and P4) and 4 no. piezometers (B6, B9, Sn1 and Sn2 a & b) located within the inner headland of Scalby Ness (See Appendix A, Drawing No. 3).
+Monitoring of installations BH114, Sn4, B1, B2, B3, B10 and B11 has not been undertaken as they were proven to be broken / damaged at some depth below ground level.
 This regime was enhanced with the inclusion of the replacement monitoring equipment, monitored from February 2011 onwards, which was installed at this site in late 2010.
 The additional installations consist of 6 no. driven piezometers (WS1 to WS6) and an inclinometer (BH7).
 Monitoring data is presented within the relevant sections of this chapter and the Appendices to this report.